Configuring Redundancy Parameters

 solace1(configure/redundancy)# no auto-revert

-It's recommended you set the same auto-revert state for both appliances in an HA pair.
+It's recommended you set the same auto-revert state for both appliance event brokers in an HA pair.

-To configure the name of the mate appliance for the given appliance, which allows messages within the network to be redirected to the mate in the event of an activity switch, enter the following commands:
+To configure the name of the mate appliance event broker for the given appliance event broker, which allows messages within the network to be redirected to the mate in the event of an activity switch, enter the following commands:

 solace# configure